Own-check of food supplements

 Traceability

-The in-house control plan must include procedures for any product withdrawals or notifications of injurious effect required.
+Own-check must include procedures for any product withdrawals or adverse effect reports required.